Natural Environment

 Learn More - Natural Environment

-- Among 6 peer communities, Colorado Springs ranks 3rd in acreage conserved as a percentage of total land area and 2nd in growth in acreage conserved since 2010.
+- Among 6 peer communities, Colorado Springs ranks 4th in acreage conserved as a percentage of total land area and 2nd in growth in acreage conserved from 2013 to 2022.

-- For the five-year period ending in 2020, Colorado Springs averaged four unhealthy days per year in air quality, which ranked 2nd of 6 peer communities for fewest unhealthy days.
+- For the five-year period ending in 2022, Colorado Springs averaged 9 unhealthy days per year in air quality, which ranked 2nd of 6 peer communities for fewest unhealthy days.

-- From 2015 to 2020, Colorado Springs reduced its carbon dioxide (CO2) emissions by 33%.
-However, among 6 peer communities, Colorado Springs still only ranks 5th for CO2 emissions per capita; Colorado Springs Utilities, which provides electricity and gas to much of the area, agreed in 2020 to cut a further 80% of its greenhouse gas emissions by 2030.
+- From 2015 to 2022, Colorado Springs reduced its carbon dioxide (CO2) emissions by 45%.
+However, among 6 peer communities, Colorado Springs still only ranks 5th for CO2 emissions per capita; Colorado Springs Utilities, which provides electricity and gas to much of the area, agreed in 2020 to cut 80% of its greenhouse gas emissions by 2030.

 Key Indicators